GNUKalashnikov/Jenkins_complete_automation/README.md

 1. Internet-Facing app:
 - 1. ssh from local machine
 - 2. access to port 3000(this is where the applicaion is running)
+- 3. http, https from anywhere(for nginx to work)
 2. Nat_Instance:
 - 1. ssh from local machine
 - 2. All TCP , port 0-65535, source: 0.0.0.0/0 (so that we can peform update inside DB)